LeToNode/Play2.0-CN-doc/scalaGuide/ScalaRouting.md

 GET   /                     controllers.Application.homePage()
 ```

-If the action method defines some parameters, all these parameter values will be searched in the URI part, either extracted from the URI path itself, or from the QueryString.
+If the action method defines some parameters, all these parameter values will be searched for in the URI part, either extracted from the URI path itself, or from the QueryString.

 ```
 # Extract the page parameter from the path